duganchen/express_example/README.md

 Express Example ===============

-This is an example [node.js](http://nodejs.org/) project, written in [CoffeeScript](http://coffeescript.org/) and demonstrating integration between:
+This is an example [node.js](http://nodejs.org/) project, written in [CoffeeScript](http://coffeescript.org/) and demonstrating how to integrate:

 * [Express](http://expressjs.com/)
 * [Socket.IO](http://socket.io/)